Sunkyoung/Sunkyoung/README.md

 - ⚡ Fun fact: ...
 -->

-I'm a master student at KAIST student School of Computing (~2022.2).
+I'm a master candidate at KAIST School of Computing (expect 2022.2).

 - 🔭 &nbsp; I'm currently working on data related to NLP research (especially, Korean NLP).